pankajkumarkbn/BlackDragon/README.md

 ## Installation

+### Be Sure To Delete The Previous Version The Install The New

+First Delete The Previous Version If Exists:

+`rm -rf BlackDragon`

-Simply After Cloning The Repository By Typing :
+Then Simply After Cloning The Repository By Typing :

 `git clone https://github.com/Cyber-Guy1/BlackDragon.git`